- Chemical Probes in Sirtuin Research

-5. Targeting Sirtuins – Substrate Specificity and Inhibitor Design
+- Targeting Sirtuins: Substrate Specificity and Inhibitor Design

-- Excellent subject, excellent structural organization, authoritative contributions from world-renowned scholars in the sirtuin field, and the excellent writing style
+- Presents an excellent subject, excellent structural organization, and authoritative contributions from world-renowned scholars in the sirtuin field

 Those working on the biology (including biochemistry), physiology, medicinal chemistry, chemical biology, pharmacology, and bioorganic chemistry of sirtuins and the unique reactions they catalyze.
 This volume will also benefit researchers outside of the sirtuin field since the lessons learned from sirtuin studies will also be applicable in other fields of study